Buying a House in Japan: A Foreigner’s Roadmap to Homeownership

 Can a Foreigner Buy a House in Japan?
 Eligibility & Rights

 Japan’s legal framework allows foreigners to own land and buildings outright on the same terms as Japanese nationals.
-The only partial limitation is a 2021 law regulating purchases near sensitive military facilities and certain remote islands—an edge case affecting very few addresses.
+This makes Japan stand out compared with some other Asian countries where foreign ownership is restricted.
+The only notable limitation is a 2021 law regulating purchases near sensitive military facilities and specific remote islands, though these areas are edge cases and affect very few properties.

 Visa & Residency Considerations